In Memoriam

 During Thim’s leadership, the CHC initiated: community-based TB care in the country of Cambodia in 1994; developed, piloted, and helped scale up Community TB DOTS with the country’s National TB Program (NTP) in the early 2000s, credited by the WHO for the significant decrease in Cambodia’s TB prevalence in the first decade after it started; integrated microfinance with TB care and cure; initiated antiretroviral therapy (ART) and TB/HIV integrated care for adults and children in rural Cambodia in 2003 (first in Svay Rieng and later in Kompong Trach); established a pediatric ART clinic at the Khmer Soviet Hospital that cared for 589 children in its first year in 2009; and, launched drug resistant TB (DR-TB) care in Cambodia in 2006, which was scaled up countrywide and delivered in partnership with the NTP until now.

 After retiring from CHC in 2014, Thim worked as an independent consultant and as a clinical advisor to Marie Stopes International in Cambodia.
-He was a co-author on numerous manuscripts throughout his career that described TB and DR-TB treatment and prevention, the nesting of science in TB and HIV clinical networks, and he co-authored a book, “Curing Tuberculosis: a manual for developing communities”.
+He was a co-author on numerous manuscripts throughout his career that described TB and DR-TB treatment and prevention, the nesting of science in TB and HIV clinical networks, and he co-authored, “Curing Tuberculosis: a manual for developing communities”.
 He received the Thomas J. White Prize from Partners in Health in 1996 for ‘working with the poor’; and, with Anne Goldfeld was named ‘Hero of Global Health’ by Time Magazine in 2005 and received the Cambodian Prime Minister’s ‘Medal of Honor for Reconstruction of Cambodia’ in 2009.

 Thim will be remembered for his creativity, quick mind, discerning insights, and for making the human right of health a reality for so many.
 His easy laugh, great sense of humor, and his loyal friendship are greatly missed.